 - Increase the brightness on your video if your lighting wasn’t bright enough during filming,

-- Alter any colour aspect of your image you wish to enhance whether you want to give your video a warm orange hue, a black and white finish or a neutral white hue to make the image seem more crisp
+- Alter any color aspect of your image you wish to enhance whether you want to give your video a warm orange hue, a black and white finish or a neutral white hue to make the image seem crisper.

 - Get rid of any shadows that are being cast during filming or reduce any light glares or reflections spoiling your shot.